1909

 Two summer stays at Murnau with Jawlensky and their companions Gabriele and Marianne are decisive for Kandinsky's career and for his role as a pioneer of modern art.
 In 1908 he experiments with new forms and new colors.
 In 1909 he revisits with blazing colors in thick layers his compositions of the previous year and prepares the theories of his new art.

 Satisfied with the audacity of his study with the green house Kandinsky reuses the same composition in 1909 in a larger size with more saturated pure colors.
-Murnau - Landschaft mit grünem Haus, oil on board 70 x 96 cm, is estimated £ 15M for sale by Sotheby's in London on June 21, lot 47.
+Murnau - Landschaft mit grünem Haus, oil on board 70 x 96 cm, was sold for £ 21M from a lower estimate of £ 15M by Sotheby's on June 21, 2017, lot 47.

 In 1909, Wassily Kandinsky spent several months in Murnau, Bavaria, together with Gabriele Münter.
 He worked intensively on the redefinition of art, preparing his theoretical book Uber das Geistige in der Kunst (On the Spiritual in Art).